XcoDDe/maven-package-automation/README.md

 # maven-package-auto README

-Automatically package and deploy Maven projects to a Tomcat server when the project is saved in Visual Studio Code.
+ Automatically package and deploy Maven projects to a Tomcat server when the project is saved in Visual Studio Code, similar to the functionality in Eclipse.

 ## Extension Settings